evazangerle/evazangerle.github.io/content/_index.md

       title: News
       text: |-
             * Our full paper "Minimal-Perturbation Counterfactuals through Guided Denoising Diffusion for Recommender Systems Explanation" was just accepted at SIGIR, with an acceptance rate of 18.4% [04/2026].
+            * Our workshop [BEYOND 2026 Beyond Algorithms](https://beyondrecsys.github.io/2026/): A Workshop on the Interdisciplinarity of Recommender Systems, together with Christine Bauer and Alan Said has been accepted at ACM RecSys 2026 [03/2026].
             * Our short paper "On the Reliability of User-Centric Evaluation for Conversational Recommender Systems" was just accepted at UMAP 2026, now an A-rated conference [03/2026].
             * Joined the senior program committee for SIGIR 2026 [12/2025].
             * Yeah, we won the Best Short Paper at RecSys 2025 for our paper "Beyond Top-1: Addressing Inconsistencies in Evaluating Counterfactual Explanations for Recommender Systems"!
 Also, I was awarded the Distinguished Senior PC Member Award [09/2025].